-HS 300-level course in freshman year, spring term requires department chair's permission.

-1. History minors must take: History of Modern Western Civilization (HS 101); a special topics course (HS 410-459) or a seminar (HS 460-499); and enough HS 300 or 400-level courses for a total of six History courses needed for the minor.
-History core requirement must be completed before the special topics or seminar course may be taken.
-History Methods (HS 400), Intensive Independent Study (HS 401), and History Internship (HS 405) do not satisfy the special topics/seminar requirement.
-History minors are invited to attend all department functions, especially the colloquia.

-2. The History core requirement consists of History of Modern Western Civilization (HS 101) and one elective course at the intermediate (300) level.
-Modern Western Civilization is normally taken in the freshman year, but the timing of the history core elective, as well as its subject, is left up to the individual student after HS 101 and WR 113 or WR 114 are completed.
+- HS 300-level course in freshman year, spring term requires department chair's permission. - 1.
+History minors must take: History of Modern Western Civilization (HS 101); a special topics course (HS 410-459) or a seminar (HS 460-499); and enough HS 300 or 400-level courses for a total of six history courses needed for the minor.
+The history core requirement must be completed before the special topics or seminar course may be taken.
+History Methods (HS 400), Intensive IndependentStudy (HS 401), and History Internship (HS 405) do not satisfy the special topics/ seminar requirement.
+History minors are invited to attend all department functions, especially the colloquia. - 2.
+The history core requirement consists of History of Modern Western Civilization (HS 101) and one elective course at the intermediate (300) level.
+HS 101 is normally taken in the freshman year, but the timing of the history core elective, as well as its subject, is left up to the individual student after CM 100 or CM 101 and HS 101 are completed. - 3.
+The completion of CM 100 or CM 101 and HS 101 required for enrollment in all 300- and 400-level history courses, unless special permission is granted by the department chair.
+Freshmen history majors who wish to begin their intermediate level studies before completing CM 100 or CM 101 need the department chair's written permission to enroll in the 300-level courses that interest them.
+This history core must be completed before enrollment in HS 400-level courses.

-- 3. The completion of HS 101 and WR 113 or WR 114 is required for enrollment in all 300-and 400-level history courses, unless special permission is granted by the department chair.
-Freshmen history majors who wish to begin their intermediate level studies before completing WR 113 or WR 114 need the department chair's written permission to enroll in the 300-level courses that interest them.
-This history core must be completed before enrollment in HS 400-level courses. - Instructor's written permission is required for the Intensive Independent Study (HS 401), History Internship (HS 405), or any history seminars (HS 460-499).
+Instructor's written permission is required for the Intensive Independent Study (HS 401), History Internship (HS 405), or any history seminars (HS 460-499).

-HS 101 History of Modern Western Civilization (3.00 cr.)
+HS 101 History of Modern Western Civilization